MikhailZlochevskyi/SlateStudio/README.md

  }`

 Make sure you have installed Maven, Java(8+), Android SDK(26).
-And you have up Android virtual device and run Appium server on:
+And you have up Android virtual device and run Appium server on host:
-`host 127.0.0.1:4723`
+`127.0.0.1:4723`

-**Execution:**
+**Execution**

 Please use next command to execute the test suite: